jel-PDX/login-page/README.md

 # or some other method, like github CLI, etc...
 ```

+Then, in the top-level directory, run `npm install` (install node.js & npm if you haven't already)

-Then, in the top-level directory, run the development server:
+Then, also in the top-level directory, run the development server:

 ```bash
 npm run dev